 Philip Madoc and Catherine Schell both help to enhance this production.
 Madoc invests Dimitri with the sort of brooding presence he always did so well and Schell is also in her element – Maria is an icy, remote figure who may, or may not, be in fear of her life, a role Schell plays to perfection.

 In the end, the question of whether Dimitri did plan to kill Maria is never resolved for certain.
-If it was true there would appear to have been just case – Dimitri claimed she was a Tsarist agent responsible for many deaths (including, presumably her own husband).
+If it was true, there would appear to have been just cause – Dimitri claimed she was a Tsarist agent responsible for many deaths (including, presumably her own husband).
 Holst challenges her about this at the end and whilst she doesn’t confirm it, her silence implies that it’s true.

 Whilst Ulla’s sympathies remain with the countess, Holst isn’t so sure.
 It’s a suitably intriguing point to close on as Thaw is once again able to give us an insight into the conflicted psyche of Holst.
-Dimitri might have been an anarchist but Holst admits that if he had to choose, he’s not sure which side he’d be on.
+Dimitri might have been an anarchist, but Holst admits that if he had to choose, he’s not sure which side he’d be on.

 With strong performances from Thaw, Madoc and Schell, this is one of the most dramatically satisfying episodes from series two.
 It’s low on crime and mystery as it’s much more of a character piece.
 And whilst The Rivals was never a series – thanks to being mostly studio-bound – that had a great deal of directorial flair, there was one moment that did make me smile.
 After the credits we see a picture of Copenhagen, complete with a caption.
 A few seconds later the camera pans out to reveal that this was merely a postcard in the hotel lobby.
-Considering that similar pictures have been used, with no such irony, in previous episodes this is a sly wink to the series’ low-budget!
+Considering that similar pictures have been used, with no such irony, in previous episodes maybe this was a sly wink to the series’ low-budget!